vishaltelangre/ff/README.md

 OPTIONS:
     -x, --exclude <exclude>    Exclude files and directories matching this regular expression from the search results.
+    -L, --level <level>        Recursively search only given level directories deep.
+By default no depth restriction is imposed.
+                               A value of 0 would always yield zero results.
+A value of 1 searches for the direct children in the given path.
     -j, --threads <threads>    The approximate number of threads to use.
 A value of 0 (which is the default) results in thread count set to available CPU cores.